vmarrone/Doc-Intel-2024/DocIntel.md

 1. Login to your instance as Admin

-2. Navigate to **All > Document Data Extraction Administration > Home** to view the workspace and begin configuring a Doc Intel Use Case:
+2. Navigate to **All > Document Data Extraction Administration > Home** to view the workspace and begin configuring a Doc Intel Use Case.

+On the Home tab, the dashboard provides a quick glance at Doc Intel performance for selected Use Cases, as well as helpful resources to get started:

 <img width="1915" alt="image" src="https://github.com/vmarrone/Doc-Intel-2024/assets/151243933/9b7013cd-fd91-48cc-b0cc-c3c4c3f2a72d">

-On the Home tab, the dashboard provides a quick glance at Doc Intel performance for selected Use Cases, as well as helpful resources to get started.
+>Note:
+>

--**Accuracy of Extraction (%):** Based on the number of times the AI's top recommendation is the correct answer(accuracy is expressed as a percentage (%))
+> - Accuracy of Extraction (%): Based on the number of times the AI's top recommendation is the correct answer(accuracy is expressed as a percentage (%))
+>

--**Agent effort (Avg.
-KPET):** Based on the number of Keystrokes an agent performs to extract all field values(measured in Keystrokes per task(KPT))
+> - Agent effort (Avg.
+KPET): Based on the number of Keystrokes an agent performs to extract all field values(measured in Keystrokes per task(KPT))

+3.